aldenluthfi/eshop-adpro/README.md

 > List the code quality issue(s) that you fixed during the exercise and explain your strategy on fixing them.

 There is surprisingly little issue in my code.
 There are some modifiers here and there that should've been removed.
 All in all they're mostly code smells and inconsistencies.
 I have been very careful when I write code.
-There is still some smelly code though, I haven't been able to fix them yet.
+There is still some smelly code though, I haven't been able to fix them just yet.

 > Look at your CI/CD workflows (GitHub)/pipelines (GitLab).
 Do you think the current implementation has met the definition of Continuous Integration and Continuous Deployment?
 Explain the reasons (minimum 3 sentences)!